sharu725/hagura/_posts/2018-02-24-list-of-all-countries.md

 ## Everybody Needs a Country Table

 For developers, this is the most common case, they simply need a country databaase table.
-There are few **SQL dumps** for each DBMS:
+There are **SQL dumps** for each DBMS:

 * [MySQL](https://github.com/umpirsky/country-list/blob/master/data/en/country.mysql.sql)
 * [PostgreSQL](https://github.com/umpirsky/country-list/blob/master/data/en/country.postgresql.sql)